googlefonts/fontra-docs/reference/panels.md

 </div>
 <div class='col-md' markdown='1'>
 preview string
 : type some text to be used in the preview

+  Unicode characters and line breaks are supported.

 text alignment
 : choose between left-, center-, or right-aligned text